Levantine Arab Argentines: History

 Rocío Chalup, Queen of the Arab community in the Fiesta Nacional del Inmigrante in Oberá, Misiones.

-There are some indications that the Arab Muslim presence within present day Argentine territory dates back to the time of the Spanish exploration and conquest.
-The first mentioned Arab settlers were the 15th century's Moorish (Morisco) Muslims of the Iberian peninsula that were people of Arab North African descent who explored the Americas with Spanish explorers, many of them settling in Argentina who were fleeing from persecution such as the Spanish Inquisition.

-However, in the 19th century Argentina saw the first real wave of Arabs to settle within its territory.
+However, in the 19th century Argentina saw the first real wave of Levantine Arabs to settle within its territory.
 Most of the Arabs who came during this time period were from Lebanon and Syria as a result of the 1860 Mount Lebanon civil war (During that time, Lebanon and Syria were Ottoman provinces).
 While Arab communities existed by 1864, systematic records did not appear before 1868.
 From 1891 to 1920, 367,348 people of Arabic heritage immigrated into Argentina.
 When they were first processed in the ports of Argentina, they were classified as Turks (Spanish turcos) because what is modern day Lebanon and Syria was a territory of the Turkish Ottoman Empire, hence the popular (and erroneous) demonym (comparable to others applied in the majority immigrant country to other groups, such as tano (Italian-Argentinian), gallego (Spanish-Argentinian), ruso (Jewish Argentinian) etc.

+The St. Maron's Cathedral in Buenos Aires, of Maronite origin.

+The causes for Levantine Arabs to leave their homeland were an accelerated increase in demographics in Lebanon, the persecution by the Ottoman Turks and the Italo-Turkish War.
+In 1940, the number of Levantine Arab immigrants from Syria and Lebanon increased again because young men were being recruited to fight in World War II (at that time, Syria and Lebanon were French colonies).
+This number increased even further during the Lebanese Civil War, which began in 1958.
+The number of immigrants decreased drastically during the fall of Juan Domingo Perón's government, due to the country's poor economic situation and the oil boom in Arab countries.

+In 1959, Pope John XXIII erected the Ordinariate for Eastern Catholics in Argentina for the pastoral care of Catholic faithful of Eastern Rites, which included the Maronites, and in 1990, Pope John Paul II founded the Maronite Catholic Eparchy of Saint Charbel in Buenos Aires, based at the St. Maron's Cathedral.

-The causes for Arabs to leave their homeland were an accelerated increase in demographics in Lebanon, the persecution by the Ottoman Turks and the Italo-Turkish War.
-The Arab immigrants settled in the provinces of Buenos Aires, Córdoba, Salta, Jujuy, Tucumán, La Rioja, San Juan, Mendoza, Santiago del Estero, Misiones, Chaco, and the Patagonia.
-A large percentage on Arabs settled in the Cuyo region (which is made up of the provinces of San Juan, San Luis, Mendoza, and La Rioja) whose landscape and crops (olive, vineyards) resemble at time the Middle East's.
+The Levantine Arab immigrants settled in the provinces of Buenos Aires, Córdoba, Salta, Jujuy, Tucumán, La Rioja, San Juan, Mendoza, Santiago del Estero, Misiones, Chaco, and the Patagonia.
+A large percentage on Levantine Arabs settled in the Cuyo region (which is made up of the provinces of San Juan, San Luis, Mendoza, and La Rioja) whose landscape and crops (olive, vineyards) resemble at time the Middle East's.